 Give Room For More

 Preparation for homeschooling takes a lot of effort in planning and factoring in all things that can be affected.
-If you feel you are not up for the challenges ahead, it will be better to send your kids to the most decent school you can afford.
+If you feel you are not up for the challenges ahead, sending your kids to the most decent school you can afford will be better.